Startling Facts on Falling Down the Stairs you Need to Know

 • Unstoppable bleeding

-• Weakness in any body parts
+• Weakness in any body part

 • Confusion